Civilization from the Ground Up

 Regolith plus human waste plus (???) = soil.
 Places like Darfur and Syria could be used as a lab for NASA to work out basics for how to create soil on the moon when establishing and developing a lunar colony and it can also help reduce privation in some of the most distressed places on Earth.

-I believe you can actually reduce conflict in such places with development and I also think if you work out a mix of fruit and nut trees and recipes based on those products as primary ingredients to provide an adequate diet with minimal effort in areas of privation, that's information NASA could leverage for coming up with an MVP for establishing a colony in the moon.
+I believe you can actually reduce conflict in such places with development and I also think if you work out a mix of fruit and nut trees and recipes based on those products as primary ingredients to provide an adequate diet with minimal effort in areas of privation, that's information NASA could leverage for coming up with an MVP for establishing a colony on the moon.